 Hip pain can affect your ability to walk, climb stairs, or perform other routine tasks.
-At his practice in Dallas and Grapevine, Texas, double board-certified pain management specialist Mohammed Shaikh, MD, and his team offer minimally invasive treatments for hip pain, including epidural steroid injections, chiropractic care, and physical therapy.
+At his practice in Dallas and Carrollton, Texas, double board-certified pain management specialist Mohammed Shaikh, MD, and his team offer minimally invasive treatments for hip pain, including epidural steroid injections, chiropractic care, and physical therapy.
 Call Mohammed Shaikh, MD, PA, today to receive treatment for hip pain, or book your appointment online.

 Hip pain occurs for various reasons, including trauma, general wear-and-tear, or underlying medical conditions like arthritis.